Trustable Compliance Report#

 TT-CHANGES

-JSON-Library is actively maintained, with regular updates to dependencies, and changes are verified to prevent regressions.
+nlohmann/json library is actively maintained, with regular updates to dependencies, and changes are verified to prevent regressions.

 0.00